quiaro/studio3/ui/README.md

     define(['require', 'globals', 'less!./my-stylesheet'],
       function( require, globals ) { ... });

-However, since my-stylesheet.less will be pre-processed as part of the development cycle, the correct way to define my-module.js would be:
+However, since my-stylesheet.less will be pre-processed as part of the development workflow, the correct way to define my-module.js is:

     define(['require', 'globals', 'css!./my-stylesheet'],
       function( require, globals ) { ... });

-Since plugins are expected to be loaded and change during runtime, their stylesheets are not pre-processed during the development cycle like those of the modules.
+Since plugins are expected to load and change during runtime, their stylesheets are not pre-processed during the development workflow like those of the modules.
 Instead, they are pre-processed on runtime (by means of the [LESS loader plugin](https://github.com/guybedford/require-less)) and as a result of this, any dependencies on LESS stylesheets need to be declared as such.
 For example,

     my-plugin.js  >> depends on: globals (module), my-stylesheet.less